Tencent/DepthCrafter/README.md

 ### 🌟 Community Support
 - [NukeDepthCrafter](https://github.com/Theo-SAMINADIN-td/NukeDepthCrafter):
     a plugin allows you to generate temporally consistent Depth sequences inside Nuke, which is widely used in the VFX industry.
+- [ComfyUI-Nodes](https://github.com/akatz-ai/ComfyUI-DepthCrafter-Nodes): creating consistent depth maps for your videos using DepthCrafter in ComfyUI.

 ### 🛠️ Installation